dudeperf3ct/dudeperf3ct.github.io/sensei/naval_ravikant.md

 Guard your time.
 Forget the money.

 You have two lives, and the second one begins when you realize you only have one. ~ Confucius

+To find a worthy mate, be worthy of a worthy mate. ~ Charlie Munger

 If you can’t see yourself working with somebody for life, don’t work with them for a day. ~ Random Famous Tweet